project-akri/akri-docs/proposals/configuration-level-resources.md

  When `Configuration.uniqueDevices` is true, the Agent will select max 1 slot for each Instance.
 For example, in the above Pod, the Agent will make sure 1 slot of each `akri-onvif-8120fe` and `akri-onvif-a19705` is reserved for each Pod.

  When `Configuration.uniqueDevices` is false, the Agent will select slots based on deviceUsage availability.
-In the same example, if both deviceUsage slots of `akri-onvif-8120fe` are reserved, the Agent will selecting both slots from `akri-onvif-a19705`, both maps to the same instance.
+In the same example, if both deviceUsage slots of `akri-onvif-8120fe` are reserved by other nodes, the Agent will selecting both slots from `akri-onvif-a19705`, both maps to the same instance.

   With different slot allocation policies, users can select policy that meet their requirement.
 For example, for devices that act as data source (e.g., ip cameras), users might want to set `Configuration.uniqueDevices` to true so a workload won't get the same image from a camera.
 For devices that provide services (e.g. GPU or devices that provide computing capacity), set `Configuration.uniqueDevices` to false will help to maximize the device sharing.

-There are two implementation options in the case where there are not enough unique Instances to meet the requested number of Configuration-level resources.
+The `Configuration.uniqueDevices` policy provides two different behaviors in the case where there are not enough unique Instances to meet the requested number of Configuration-level resources.
 One scenario where this could happen is if a Pod requests 3 cameras when only 2 exist with a capacity of 2 each.
+ In this case, if the `Configuration.uniqueDevices` is true, the Configuration-level camera resource shows as having a quantity of 2 on all nodes that has access to two cameras.
+The kubelet will see there is not enough resource to start the pod and put the pod in Pending state waiting for one more camera resource exposed from Configuration device plugin.

-In this case, the Configuration-level camera resource shows as having a quantity of 4, despite there being two cameras.
-In this case, the kubelet will try to schedule the Pod, thinking there are enough resources.
-The Agent could either allocate 2 spots on one camera and one on the other or deny the allocation request.
-The latter is the preferred approach as it is more consistent and ensures the workload is getting the number of unique devices it expects.
-After failing an `allocateRequest` from the kubelet, the Pod will be in an `UnexpectedAdmissionError` state until another camera comes online and it can be successfully scheduled.
+ In the same example but the `Configuration.uniqueDevices` is false, the Configuration-level camera resource shows as having a quantity of 4 on all nodes that has access to two cameras.
+The kubelet will try to schedule the Pod, thinking there are enough resources.
+The Agent will allocate 2 spots on one camera and one on the other.

 ## Resource sharing between CL and IL device plugins